 - Many improvements to performance and responsiveness

-You can download Classic Shell using following link:
+You can download the latest version of Classic Shell using following link:

 Other similar articles that may interest you